3M™ E-A-R™ Cap® Ear Plugs dB23

 Also, take note that each type of hearing protector has its own protection level.
 Ear muffs shield against extremely loud noises, while ear plugs are best worn only when dealing with moderate noise levels.
 Ear caps are available as well, but they offer less protection than ear muffs and plugs and are not recommended when serious hearing protection is necessary.

-100% of customers liked this productPostedComment11 months ago
+100% of customers liked this productPostedComment1 year ago

 Service: twice been delivered incorrect items in the last three deliveries!Our response: Thank you for your valued feedback.
 We are very sorry to hear that you have had some issues with a couple of your recent orders.
 We understand that the issues have been addressed, but would like to once again extend our apologies for any inconvenience you may have experienced.
 May we also assure you that this is not typical of our service, and that steps have been taken in both instances to ensure the same errors do not happen again.
 We understand that a member of our customer service team will be in touch shortly to discuss this further and would like to thank you for taking the time to send us your feedback.